Sri Lanka blue magpie: Behaviour

 In spite of their avoidance of human-disturbed habitats, the Sri Lanka blue magpie tolerates and is even attracted to the presence of humans.
-In response to low and moderate levels of recreational disturbance, and small to medium-sized groups of human visitors, numbers of Sri Lanka blue magpies increased, unlike other birds.
+In response to low and moderate levels of recreational disturbance, and small to medium-sized groups of human visitors, numbers of Sri Lanka blue magpies increased, unlike other birds included in the study.
 A group of individuals was often observed waiting near trails, expecting to be fed by groups of human visitors.

-Vocalizations
+Vocal behaviour

-The Sri Lanka blue magpie produces a great variety of vocalizations, including a jingle, a chink-chink, crakrakrakrak, and a whee-whee'.
+The Sri Lanka blue magpie produces a great variety of calls, including a jingle, a chink-chink, crakrakrakrak, and a whee-whee'.

-Thirteen different common call types have been identified for the Sri Lanka blue magpie, including mimicry calls.
+Thirteen different common call types have been identified, including mimicry calls.
 Individuals have been recorded using two raptor calls quite frequently, usually while mobbing a predator (the Accipiter high-pitched call and the mountain hawk-eagle (Nisaetus nipalensis kelaarti) call) These raptor calls are mimicked by another species that occupies the same region, the greater racket-tailed drongo (Dicrurus paradiseus), implying that these imitated predator calls can act as alarm signals for multiple species.

 Sri Lanka blue magpies do not just imitate the calls of predators, however.
 They have been observed mimicking the calls and songs of other birds in their prolonged and elaborate subsong.